typometrics/datapreparation/README.md

+# how to use
+* get the latest version of SUD or UD, unzip
+* change the variable *conlldatafolder* in the preprocessing.py file to the name of the folder containing the new conllu files, for example sud-treebanks-v2.11
+* in the last line of the preprocessing.py file, you can provide the maximum Mb size of files that should be split to speed up the processing. recommended value: 15
+* start preprocessing.py: if language codes are missing, the script will stop, and you'll have to complete the .tsv files.
+Note that the original .conllu files will be erased.
+* change the variable *conlldatafolder* in the statConll_fast.py file to the name of the folder containing the new conllu files.
+You may want to change also the analysisifolder variable to set the result folder.
+The variable `thesefuncs` has to be either sudfuncs or udfuncs. in the call of the computeMenzerath function, adapt the version.
+* start statConll_fast.py.
+This may take some time.
+* copy the resulting folder together with the updated 3 .tsv files at the root of djangotypometrics.
+Don't forgot to update the language groups in the [tsv2json.py](https://github.com/typometrics/djangotypometrics/blob/master/typometricsapp/tsv2json.py) file in the backend (djangotypometrics)

+# structure of the whole typometrics repositories

 There are in general 3 repositories in this project:
 ### 1) datapreparation
 * statconll.py & conll.py : analyse and transform .conllu files in *treebank* folder, stock numerical results in .tsv files in an *-analysis* folder